EliPoli64/shellshock-logic/README.md

 **Shellshock Roulette On-Chain** is a tactical, high-stakes Russian roulette-inspired PvE game built entirely on the Solana blockchain.
 This repository contains the core **on-chain backend logic**, including the smart contract infrastructure, state management, and game mechanics that power the Shellshock experience.

 > [!NOTE]
 > This repository is the **Smart Contract (Backend)** part of the Shellshock ecosystem.
-For the frontend implementation (React/TypeScript), please refer to the [Shellshock Frontend Repository](https://github.com/EliPoli64/shellshock-ui).
+For the frontend implementation, please refer to the [Shellshock Frontend Repository](https://github.com/EliPoli64/shellshock-ui).
 ---

 ## 🎮 Project Overview